-I am a PhD candidate in Political Science at Brown University, and expect to defend my dissertation in December 2013 and confer my degree in May 2014.
+I am a PhD candidate in Political Science at Brown University, and will defend my dissertation this spring and confer my degree in May (2014).
 My sub-fields are international relations and comparative politics, though I identify as an interdisciplinary scholar, borrowing heavily from sociology, public policy, anthropology, and economics.
 My research focuses on inequality, international development, global governance, organizational culture, and fair trade.

 I am also a Research Associate and the Associate Director of Strategic Partnerships at the Center for Fair and Alternative Trade (CFAT) at Colorado State University.
 CFAT is the only academic research center in the Americas (and one of the only in the world) to focus explicitly on ethical sourcing from a social science perspective.